GummiArmCE/fusion360_scripts/README.md

 Scripts that utilise the Fusion 360 API: URDF generation, and open-source CAD-file version control.

-##URDF Generator:
+## URDF Generator:

 You need to load it as an Add-in and set it to run.
 It runs in Fusion as a new command, so it needs to be done this way.

 ### TODO list:

-- fix selections when people are putting joints after doing a link
-- making more timely updates to the debug panel (which also shouldn't be called a debug panel anymore i believe..)
-- check if generated model is correct in rviz
+- generated model is rotated to the side since the axis from fusion and rviz are different. have to fix this to make these models usable
 - add masses and moments of inertia to model (currently i only read them and write them down to debug)
-- add other package files to make it functional
 - generate also srdf

 ### Planned features list